 3. Dead Sea and Epsom Salts

 Soaking in a warm bath can do wonders for stress relief and relaxation.
-And if you add salt into your bath, it can also become a beneficial natural treatment option for psoriasis.
+And if you add salt to your bath, it can also become a beneficial natural treatment option for psoriasis.

 If you’re dealing with scales and itchiness, soaking in a salt bath can do wonders for your symptoms.
 Clinical trials have found that individuals with psoriasis who take baths with Dead Sea salt or Epsom salt saw significant improvement in their symptoms.
 Those who used Dead Sea salts saw an even higher improvement than those who used Epsom salt.